antholeole/home-server/README.md

 plasma.
 I do have a second node ready to be stood up, but I have no reason to have the extra power draw currently since I'm only running a single service.

+## Developing on a new machine

+You need a masterkey to decrypt, so `rage ~/.secrets/age-pk.age` and then put that in secrets/secrets.nix in a masterkey.

 ## Using

 The below instructions assume that you are me; that is, all the configuation